K8 the jury of the AHOW WORKS AWARD for Industrial Design Autumn 2023 said the following about me and the design

 "The student has taken upon a complex task with multiple layers.
 Shanna has re-designed reverse vending machine modules for recycling bottles and cans.
 Her design solution is calculated and holistic-tapping into multiple design challenges, such as transport volume, ergonomics, and material usage.

-Despite being a technical product, the student has paid attention to ergonomics, user interaction, and brand aesthetics- which are core design values that any product and user deserves to have adressed.
+Despite being a technical product, the student has paid attention to ergonomics, user interaction, and brand aesthetics- which are core design values that any product and user deserves to have addressed.

 On top of this, we are thrilled to see that the student has designed with rational use of material and low volume during transport.
-Adressing such matters conveys the students' deepter understanding of construction principles and manufactoring prosesses.
+Addressing such matters conveys the students' deeper understanding of construction principles and manufacturing processes.
 These skills and practices are essential to create a more sustainable product design."

 Tomra faces a challenge in achieving their expansion goals due to limitations with their existing machines, which were not designed to be easily scaled up to meet the growing demand.
 The complexity and size of their enormous machines poses a significant obstacle, particularly when customers can customize various parts.
 Tomra can only start production once all customer preferences are known, resulting in a fully tailored machine, a process that typically takes a year.